The guide to the best breweries in and around Newcastle

 Beer lovers can expect big flavour and aroma, bold new takes on traditional styles and a few new inventions to quench your thirst.

-With a menu of handmade pizzas, burger buns and gelato, plus its large tables and seating options, make Foghorn Brewery the perfect pub for families and large bookings.
+With a menu of handmade pizzas, burger buns and gelato, plus its large tables and seating options, Foghorn is the perfect pick for families and large groups.
+Live music, trivia nights and regular events help make Foghorn as much a social hub as it is a brewery.

 4 Pines Brewery Charlestown

-Setting up shop in the new Charlestown precinct, 4 Pines Charlestown has created the perfect outdoor setting to enjoy a pint.
+Setting up shop in Charlestown Square's The Corner precinct, 4 Pines Charlestown has created the perfect outdoor setting to enjoy a pint.

-Soak up the atmosphere in the outdoor garden or battle your mates in a game of giant Jenga.
-And with so many great events on, including drag bingo, live music, and one of the best happy hours in Newcastle, there’s something for everyone.
+Grab a fresh beer from the taps, soak up the atmosphere in the outdoor garden or battle your mates in a game of giant Jenga.
+With regular live music and one of the area's favourite happy hours, there's always something happening.

 If you’re planning a trip to the Hunter Valley from Newcastle, make sure Maltnhops Brewhaus is one of your stops.